MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

 External access policies include controls for each type of federation at both the organization  and user levels.
 Turning a policy off at the organization level turns it off for all users, regardless of their user level setting.
 All external access settings are enabled by default.

 > [!NOTE]
-> If you turn off external access in your organization, external users can still join meetings through anonymous join.
+> If you turn off external access in your organization, people outside your organization can still join meetings through anonymous join.
 To learn more, see [Manage meeting settings in Teams](meeting-settings-in-teams.md).

 > [!NOTE]
 > Teams users can add apps when they host meetings or chats with people from other organizations.
 They can also use apps shared by people in other organizations when they join meetings or chats hosted by those organizations.
 The data policies of the hosting user's organization, as well as the data sharing practices of any third-party apps shared by that user's organization, are applied.